Divorce Attorney Bloomfield Hills – Experienced Divorce Attorney Assisting Clients in Bloomfield Hills

 Under MCL 552.9, you must have been a resident of Michigan for at least 180 days (or 6 months) in order to file for divorce in the state.
 To file for divorce in Bloomfield Hills, you must have been a resident of Oakland County for 10 days.

-Seek Advice from an Experienced Bloomfield Hills Divorce Lawyer
+Seek Advice from an Experienced Divorce Attorney Bloomfield Hills, Michigan

 Are you considering divorce in Michigan?
 An experienced divorce attorney in Bloomfield Hills can help with your case.
 Contact the law offices of Paul J. Tafelski for more information about our services.